 Underground House: A true underground architecture piece, this type of house is set in completely below the ground level, and special techniques are used for ambient light and ventilation.

 Every architecture type has its own benefits and drawbacks.
 Earth houses have the obvious advantage of being energy efficient but there are some disadvantages as well.

 - Energy-efficient and environmentally friendly

-- Protected from elements like wind, fire and natural disasters such as storms and hurricanes
+- Protected from elements like wind or fire and natural disasters such as storms or hurricanes

-- It requires less maintenance from outside, over time
+- It requires less maintenance from the outside over time

 - Greater soundproofing